nielsenjared/nielsenjared.github.io/content/blog/big-o-log-linear-time-complexity/index.md

 🔑 With each iteration, our function is dividing the input, thus performing the inverse operation of exponentiation.

-If you want to go deeper, check out [Big O Logarithmic Time Complexity](https://jarednielsen.com/big-o-logarithmic-time-complexity/), we learned...
+If you want to go deeper, check out [Big O Logarithmic Time Complexity](https://jarednielsen.com/big-o-logarithmic-time-complexity/).

 ## O(n log n): Log-Linear Time Complexity